Making good people great

 Appendix 2 - Procedure for making a disclosure

 Information which an Associate reasonably believes to show one or more of the situations given in Section 1.2 above should be disclosed promptly to a Director so that any appropriate action can be taken.
-If the concern relates to a Director, the disclosure should be made to an Advisory Board member.
+If the concern relates to a Director, the disclosure should be made to an independent member of the Advisory Board member.

 Associates are encouraged to identify themselves when making a disclosure.
 If an anonymous disclosure is made, Capella will not be in a position to notify the individual making the disclosure of the outcome of action taken.
 Anonymity also means that Capella will have difficulty in undertaking an investigation.
 Capella reserves the right to determine whether to apply this procedure in respect of an anonymised disclosure in light of the following considerations:

-For further guidance in relation to this policy and procedure, or concerning the use of the disclosure procedure generally, Associates should speak in confidence to a Director, or where concerns relate to a Director to a member of the Advisory Board.
+For further guidance in relation to this policy and procedure, or concerning the use of the disclosure procedure generally, Associates should speak in confidence to a Director, or where concerns relate to a Director to an independent member of the Advisory Board.

 If the concern relates to the Assessment of Vocational Qualifications the Associate should refer to the Assessment Policy.